 - A snapshot of the region and demographic profile.

 - Overview of disability discrimination, statutory awareness and aims and objectives of the DAIP.

 - Development of the DAIP and the community engagement process.

-For further information or to request the documents in hard copy please email email@example.com or call 8522 9208.
+For further information or to request these documents in hard copy please email firstname.lastname@example.org or call 8522 9208.

 When organising an event, whether it’s a small indoor meeting or a bigger outdoor community event, there are some things to consider that will make your event enjoyable for everyone.

 The below document outlines some considerations that can help to accommodate people with disability.
 This is not an extensive list, but is a good place to start when planning your event.